Let me share some insights about me.

 Yoga has allowed me to tune inward and follow those deep desires that light me up.
 So much so that it has brought me on the path to follow my life long goal of supporting others.
 From studying psychology for many years I know that yoga can have vast therapeutic benefits for those whose practice.

 Since completing my 200 hour Awake Heart yoga teacher’s training with the Queen honeybee, Hannah Muse, my heart has been churning the sweetest honey.
 Here I am now glowing full of goodness to share.
 It has been a long journey to come home to my heart.
 Here I reside, full of acceptance, compassion, and self-love.
 I cannot wait to share this possibility of self care to others.
 Please come join me as I fuse my passion and knowledge of yoga with self-inquiry and personal development.

 As a woman living the in modern world we have the need more than ever for community.
 We need a place to come together, to speak freely, to be supported, weep unapologetically, and celebrate victories.
 The Honey Hive is a place for us to come together with a cohesive vision to brighten others while searching for and strengthening our own inner light.
-Please join the Hive the last Saturday of every month for our circle.
+Please join the Hive each full moon for a women’s fire circle.
 More info here.

 Thank you for stopping by to see what my overflowing heart has produced for you all.

 Let me share with you one of the photos from my life that brings me such joy.

 Christmas Tree hunting with the family and our lovely friend/photographer Sara back in 2010.
 It was the first year we spend the holidays all together in our home.